-The amount of CAMs and TCAMs allocated to a particular router is dependent on how the networking company positions their offering of low, medium or high-end routers.
-The more expensive routers will normally have sufficient CAM's and TCAM's to support the highest speeds, fastest look ups and highest throughputs.
-However, some customers won't want to purchase a high end router unless they can justify the added cost.
-So there is a need to offer multiple platforms with different levels of functionality and it would be convenient if there was a DC/DC converter that can be used across different power levels and number of outputs to support multiple platforms.
+The amount of CAMs and TCAMs allocated to a particular switch or router depends on how a networking company positions its offering of low, medium or high-end systems.
+The more expensive systems will normally have sufficient CAM's and TCAM's to support the highest speeds, fastest look ups and highest throughputs.
+However, some consumers won't want to purchase a high end router unless they can justify the added cost.
+So there is a need to offer multiple platforms with different levels of functionality and price so it would be convenient if there were a DC/DC converter that could be scaled across different power levels and number of outputs to support multiple platforms.

-Existing solutions usually provide a multiphase design, but with only one or two outputs.
+Existing solutions routinely use a multiphase design, but with only one or two outputs.
 If there are more than two high current loads, users need to resort in using multiple controllers, which increases solution size, design complexity and cost.
-In addition, some of the existing power solutions require a specialized power train devices that are not compatible with standard DrMOS or power block devices.
-The LTC7851/-1 controller from Linear Technology address' the need of being flexible across multiple platforms that require both high current outputs and dense multiple output point-of-load solutions.
+In addition, some of the existing power solutions require specialized power train devices that are not compatible with the standard DrMOS or power block devices.
+A new DC/DC controller from Linear Technology address' these needs, and allows scalability across multiple platforms which require both high current outputs, as well as dense multiple output point-of-load solutions.

-Solution with Scalability
+A Smart IC Solution with Scalability

-The LTC7851/-1 is a multiphase synchronous voltage mode step-down controller that gives users the flexibility to choose from one, two, three or four outputs and can deliver up to 40 amps per output depending on the choice of external components.
-All 4 phases can be combined to provide 160A for a core supply as an example, or provide 4 independent outputs that supports system power as well as ASICs various I/O power rails.
+Linear's LTC7851/-1 is a multiphase synchronous voltage mode step-down controller that gives users the flexibility to choose from one, two, three or four outputs and can deliver up to 40 amps per output depending on the choice of external components.
+All 4 phases can be combined to provide 160A for a core supply as an example, or provide 4 independent outputs that supports system power as well as an ASICs and various I/O power rails.
 The LTC7851/-1 works with DrMOS, power blocks as well as discrete N-channel MOSFETs plus associated gate drivers for the power train devices, enabling flexible design configurations.
-Up to 8 phases with two ICs can be paralleled and clocked out-of-phase to minimize input and output filtering for very high current requirements exceeding 260A.
+Up to 8 phases, with two ICs, can be paralleled and clocked out-of-phase to minimize input and output filtering for very high current requirements exceeding 260A.
 Up to 12 phases with three IC's can be clocked 30 degrees out-of-phase with the use of an external clock chip such as the LTC6902.

 Furthermore, the LTC7851/-1's internal auxiliary current share loop equalizes current between phases when paralleled, enabling accurate current sharing between phases across multiple ICs, both in steady state and during a transient event.
-It operates with a VCC supply voltage from 3V to 5.5V, and is designed for step-down conversion from an input voltage of 3V to 27V and produces one to four independent output voltages ranging from 0.6V to 5V.
+This not only mitigates one channel carrying too much load current, but also eases the thermal design.
+It operates with a $V{CC}$ supply voltage from 3V to 5.5V and is designed for step-down conversion from an input voltage of 3V to 27V.
+It produces one to four independent output voltages ranging from 0.6V to 5V.
 The device's voltage mode control architecture allows for a selectable fixed operating frequency from 250kHz to 2.25MHz or it can be synchronized to an external clock over the same range.
 The output current is sensed by monitoring the voltage drop across the output inductor (DCR) for maximum efficiency or by using a low value sense resistor.
 The onboard differential amplifiers provide true remote output voltage sensing for all outputs for high accuracy regulation.